joncooper/lorem-tracker/README.md

 to use:

 ```
+bundle install

 export API_TOKEN=<your API token>
 export PROJECT_ID=<your project id>
 export STORY_COUNT=<how many stories to add>

 ruby ./lorem-tracker.rb
 ```

+## Addendum

+This was written versus Ruby 1.9.3-preview1.
+YMMV.